-Explore the possibility of owning Valve stock and if there will ever be a Valve IPO.
+Explore the unlikely possibility of owning Valve stock and why the company intends to remain private.

 Table of Contents